-Jeremy Clarkson, former presenter of the popular car show Top Gear, was last year reportedly chased out of Argentina by an angry mob, inciting the local population with a number plate, H982 FKL.
-Although certainly an insensitive gesture, if indeed it was intentional, how can such a small gesture create such havoc?
-Even 32 years on, a simple number plate can still cause a furore, and shows the lasting impact of this relatively short 74-day war.
+Jeremy Clarkson, the former presenter of Top Gear, was, in 2014, reportedly chased out of Argentina by an angry mob, having incited the local population with a number plate that read H982 FKL.
+Although an insensitive gesture, in reference to the Falklands War, how why did cause such commotion?
+Almost four decades on, a simple number plate shows the lasting impact of this relatively short 74-day war.

-On a more sombre note, the Falklands War was a devastating event in the history of the modern age, wherein around 900 people lost their lives and many more were severely injured.
-Despite its short time span, its affect on both sides was tremendous; in terms of politics, economics and the individuals involved.
-What kind of effect then, would this conflict have on someone caught in the middle?
+On a sombre note, the Falklands War was a devastating event in the history of the modern age, where around 900 people lost their lives and many more were severely injured.
+Despite its short time span, its effect on both sides was tremendous; in terms of politics, economics and the individuals involved.
+What kind of effect, then, would this conflict have on someone caught in the middle?
 For two men in London, this was their reality, as they attempted to live between pulls of both countries during this ugly crisis.

-The history of this tiny archipelago is a stormy one, and to this day is recognised as both the Falkland Islands and the Malvinas, its Spanish name.
+The history of this tiny archipelago is a stormy one, and to this day it’s recognised as both the Falkland Islands and the Malvinas, its Spanish name.
 The Falklands will be how this article refers to this island colony, all the while attempting to look at the situation with neutral eyes, with apologies to any offended parties.
-This apparent technicality is anything but, and is recognition of the debate which still rages over its sovereignty.
+This apparent technicality is anything but and is recognition of the debate that still rages over its sovereignty.

 Ownership of the Falklands has changed hands on multiple occasions in the past.
-Most notably, the French, Spanish, Argentines and English, have laid claim to the Falklands at some point or another.
-The British were reportedly the first to land on the islands, in 1690, but it was not until the 1760s that the French established the first human settlement there.
-During the next 50 years, habitation was split along the east/west divide of the islands with the Spanish, and then the liberated Argentines settling on the east side, while the British, for the most part, had some presence on the west side.
+Most notably, the French, Spanish, Argentines and English have laid claim to the Falklands at some point or another.
+The British were reportedly the first to land on the islands, in 1690, but it wasn’t until the 1760s that the French established the first human settlement there.
+Over the next 50 years, habitation was split along the east/west divide of the islands with the Spanish, and then the liberated Argentines, settling on the east side, while the British, for the most part, had some presence in the west.

-True tension originated in the 1830s when the Argentines first had their base destroyed by US troops and then faced forced extradition from the islands by the British; only 13 years after declaring Argentine sovereignty over the Falklands.
+Tension originated in the 1830s when the Argentines first had their base destroyed by US troops and then faced forced extradition from the islands by the British; only 13 years after declaring Argentine sovereignty over the Falklands.
 The British established a community of around 1,800 people and granted the Falklands colonial status at the end of the 19th century.
-The Argentines continued to assert their claim over the Falklands after their forced removals, but it has been predominantly inhabited by British settlers since.
+Argentina continued to assert their claim over the Falklands after their forced removals but it has been predominantly inhabited by British settlers since.

-Talks began again in 1979 as full diplomatic relations were established between the UK and Argentina.
-Recently released documents have revealed that both countries had even started talks about the future of the Falklands.
+Conciliatory talks began again in 1979 as full diplomatic relations were established between the UK and Argentina.
+Recently released documents have revealed that both countries had even started mentioning the future of the Falklands.
 The South American deputation reportedly refused a compromise in the early months of 1982, however, threatening to seek other means of settling the issue.

 The dictatorial government viewed the Falklands as a perfect distraction from the deteriorating situation in Argentina, as a quick reclaiming of the islands would be a great nationalist boost.